How to read data in Case Interviews - a comprehensive guide

 - Keep in mind the question you asked the interviewer (and the overall situation) when he handed you the exhibit.
 Your primary job is to answer that question!
 In this case, the question is market size – a Euro figure.
-So you must assimilate all the customer segmentation, product and pricing data into the total market size.
+So you must assimilate all the customer segmentation, product, and pricing data into the total market size.

-- First read the title of the exhibit, and then study the axes and units of the data (for charts).
+- First, read the title of the exhibit, and then study the axes and units of the data (for charts).
 This will tell you what exactly the data is about.
 You can see that this exhibit is a mixed chart, with both numerical and graphical representation of data.
-The first part shows buying propensity (in other words, the percentage of population that bought boots last year).
+The first part shows buying propensity (in other words, the percentage of the population that bought boots last year).
 Quickly note that the data is presented as a percentage for different customer segments, and you also have the average price paid and total population for each segment.

 - Figure out the most efficient approach to get to the final result, and work the math.
 If all the required data is not present, ask for it.

 In this case,